Mayor's London Scientist

 - Alternative Providers and Pupil Referral Units

 Note: Fee-charging schools and those that have already taken part in CREST awards in the last three years will not be eligible.

-We will send eligible schools voucher codes.
-This will enable teachers to register students for free from 1 January - 31 December 2018.
+We sent voucher code letters to eligible schools in the first week of January 2018.
+This code enables teachers to enter their students for the CREST Award for free from 1 January - 31 December 2018.

 If you believe your school is eligible and haven’t received a code, email us at [email protected].

 Secondary schools should sign up for a CREST Account for Discovery and Bronze Awards.